 Patients who receive this treatment do not have to draw blood often; one batch of the plasma tears can provide a three-month supply.

-The MiBo treatment heats up the eyelid to just over 100 degrees Fahrenheit to help liquefy the natural oils in the oil glands.
-“We massage the eyelid after it is heated to help jump-start some glands that aren’t working very well,” said Pflugfelder.
+The Thermal 1-Touch treatment safely heats the eyelids to just over 100 degrees Fahrenheit to help liquefy the natural oils in the oil glands.
+“We massage the eyelid after it is heated to releases oil and help jump-start some glands that aren’t working very well,” said Pflugfelder.
 “About 80 percent of patients felt better for weeks and in some cases months after receiving this treatment.”

-These new treatments help provide patients with longer lasting relief for their dry eyes.
+These new treatments help provide patients with longer lasting and more effective relief for their dry eyes.
 However, Khandelwal says these treatments don’t last forever and some may need to be repeated.

 The Alkek Center in the Cullen Eye institute is currently enrolling patients for clinical trials for dry eyes.
 To enroll, please call 713-798-6100.